Encinitas, California: Transportation

-Coaster trains stop at Encinitas station multiple times a day, 7 days a week with service from Oceanside to San Diego.
-Between 2013 and 2017, Amtrak's Pacific Surfliner also stopped here, but discontinued this stop due to low ridership.
+Coaster trains stop at Encinitas station multiple times a day, seven days a week, with service from Oceanside to San Diego.
+Between 2013 and 2017, Amtrak's Pacific Surfliner also stopped here but discontinued the stop due to low ridership.

 Government

 Local government

 The city is currently governed by a five-member city council, with a mayor and four council members.
 The mayor is elected citywide and the council members are elected by district to staggered four-year terms at two-year intervals.
 The deputy mayor is chosen by the city council members from among themselves.

-In elections held in November 2012, Encinitas voted yes on ballot measures to allow them to directly elect its mayor, with term lengths of two years, rather than the mayor being chosen by members of the city council, for one year terms.
+In elections held in November 2012, Encinitas voted yes on ballot measures to allow them to directly elect its mayor, with term lengths of two years, rather than the mayor being chosen by members of the city council for one-year terms.
 The first such direct election for mayor took place in 2014.

-The city has been repeatedly sued over policies which are allegedly aimed at undermining state affordable housing laws.
+The city has been repeatedly sued over policies that are allegedly aimed at undermining state affordable housing laws.